cfjedimaster/raymondcamdendotcom/content/post/2017/01/09/quick-tip-for-testing-openwhisk-actions-locally.md

 	"url": "/2017/01/09/quick-tip-for-testing-openwhisk-actions-locally"
 }

+<strong>January 10: So after posting this yesterday, Carlos and I found some issues with both the 'hack' recommendation you add to your
+code as well as the test script.
+I've rewritten the post to reflect those updates.
+If you read this article already, be sure to read it again for the latest version.</strong>

 I'd like to share a quick tip for working with [OpenWhisk](https://developer.ibm.com/openwhisk/).
 Credit for this goes to my coworker
 [Carlos Santana](https://twitter.com/csantanapr?lang=en).
 When working with OpenWhisk, you need to deploy your code to the cloud in order to test it.
 This is a very quick operation (and can be even quicker with the [Visual Studio Code extension](https://github.com/openwhisk/openwhisk-vscode) but it can be a bit annoying if you are working on something complex.
 It would be cool if you could test directly on your machine without the
 'copy to OpenWhisk' command, right?

 You can do this with two quick changes.
-First, modify your action to add the following code at the end:
+First, *possibly* modify your action to add the following code at the end:

 <pre><code class="language-javascript">
-/*
-Only required for testing locally, running in OpenWhisk this get's ignored Export main function only if its being use as a module (i.e. require(./sendEmail.js)) */ if (require.main !== module) {
-  module.exports = main;
+exports.main = main;
-}

 </code></pre>

-This is taken directly from Carlos' code.
-The comment makes it very clear what's happening - basically setting your main function as an export when run locally.
-Then, use this script.
+Why do I say *possibly*?
+Because if you are using a 'zip file as an action' feature (which I'm blogging about in a few minutes), you will already have this line of code.

+Next, use this script.
 I have all my OpenWhisk stuff in one folder where I'm testing, so I called this test.js:

 <pre><code class="language-javascript">
 const actionToRun = process.argv[2];

 let params = {};
-for(var i=3;i&lt;process.argv.length;i++) {
+for(var i=3;i<process.argv.length;i++) {
 	let [name,value] = process.argv[i].split('=');
 	params[name] = value;
 }

-const action = require(actionToRun);
+const action = require(actionToRun).main;

-action(params)
+let result = action(params);
-.then(result => console.log(result))
+Promise.resolve(result).then(result => console.log(result))
 .catch(error => console.error(error));
 </code></pre>